SeqWare/seqware/seqware-pipeline/README.md

          oozie                              noarch                              0.9.2+26-1.cdh4.0.1.p0.1.el6                               cloudera-cdh4                               55 M
          oozie-client                              noarch                              0.9.2+26-1.cdh4.0.1.p0.1.el6                               cloudera-cdh4                               55 M

 Oozie is the an alternative to the Pegasus/Condor/Globus/SGE software stack and provides a way to run SeqWare Workflows on a Hadoop cluster.
-We are really excited about this workflow engine and thing it may be the default backend recommended for SeqWare workflows on our VM and Amazon's cloud given it's really fast scheduling performance and ease of integration with Hadoop (so you can mix traditional Bash jobs with MapReduce, Pig, Hive, etc jobs).
+We are really excited about this workflow engine and thing it may be the default back-end recommended for SeqWare workflows on our VM and Amazon's cloud given it's really fast scheduling performance and ease of integration with Hadoop (so you can mix traditional Bash jobs with MapReduce, Pig, Hive, etc jobs).

 Please follow the directions on Cloudera carefully, you need to make sure you initialize the Oozie database properly.
 By default we use the built in Derby database but you may want to setup another daemon like PostgreSQL.